 6.2.4.
-Response measures for hypoglycemic states in diabetic disaster victims diabetes.
+Response measures for hypoglycemic states in diabetic disaster victims

+- Glucose (5-10 g) or glucose-containing water (150-200 mL) may be given to treat hypoglycemia in patients with diabetes.
 Alternatively, sucrose (sugar) may be used at twice the dose of glucose (10-20 g) for this purpose.
-Care should be taken to ensure that glucose is given to patients being treated with $\alpha$ -glucosidase inhibitor therapy.
-Glucose (glucose-containing water)/sucrose should be given at the same dose in those in whom hypoglycemia is shown to persist 15 minutes later.
+Care should be taken to ensure that glucose is given to patients being treated with α-glucosidase inhibitor therapy.
+Glucose (glucose-containing water)/sucrose should be given at the same dose in those in whom hypoglycemia is shown to persist 15 min later. - In patients who cannot orally ingest glucose/sucrose, glucose should be applied between the teeth and the